max-mapper/screencat/README.md

 To hook up the mouse and keyboard, the remote end uses standard `mousedown` and `keydown` events and sends them over a WebRTC data channel to the host.
 On the host side the app must synthesize mouse and keyboard events on the host OS.
 This is the tricky part, and the only part where a custom native node addon (C++) is required.
 Luckily I found the [robotjs](https://github.com/octalmage/robotjs) project which while still being relatively new and rough around the edges still got the job done after [some modifications](https://github.com/maxogden/robotjs/tree/keyupdown).

-Currently the app only works between Macs, mostly because of the pain that is translating between keycodes and keyboard layouts across operating systems.
-In the future we hope to support Mac, Windows and Linux 100%.
+Currently the app works best between Macs, mostly because that is what the original author used.
+However, you can build it for Linux or Windows too.

 The motivation for making ScreenCat came from a lack of open source + easily hackable screen sharing tools.
 I collaborate with many remote open source developers and being able to customize the software we use to work together is important to me.
 ScreenCat will remain free and BSD licensed, and your contributions are welcome!
 Check out the [issues](https://github.com/maxogden/screencat/issues), especially those marked as `help wanted`.